Hundekot – Was er über die Gesundheit deines Hundes verrät

 • Orange/Yellow: Carrots or liver problems.

-• White dots/threads: worms.
+• White dots/threads: Worms.

 • Mucus: Inflammation or parasitic infestation.